teirm/cpp_multithreading/ch_4/notes.md

 ***Aside:*** The **explicit** keyword forces the constructor to be called and won't create the object otherwise.

-The structure of a conditiona variable is:
+The structure of a conditional variable is:

 ```c++
 mutable std::mutex mut;